 Association for Latin American Art

-Teaching is a constant process of giving new ideas to students while equipping them with the necessary skills to communicate effectively about art and its history.
-Courses in pre-Columbian and colonial Latin American art concentrate on ways to appreciate ancient and foreign objects according to modern aesthetic values, and, more importantly, how to situate these values in the various contexts of museums, collection practices, archaeological data, and the global market.
-I use two complementary and interdependent methods of class discussions and writing assignments to develop different strategies of looking and describing, while encouraging the development of knowledge about cultural practices in order to inform contextual and relevant interpretations.
+Teaching is a process of immersing students in new ideas while equipping them with the necessary skills to communicate effectively about art and its history.
+My courses in pre-Columbian and colonial Latin American art not only provide a broad appreciation for art, but they also teach how to appreciate ancient and foreign objects according to their own aesthetic values, and, more importantly, how to relate these values to modern contexts.
+Class activities range from lectures and discussions about texts and images that develop ways of looking at different cultural practices, to writing assignments that develop strategies of describing context and providing relevant interpretations.

 Art of Mesoamerica; Art of the Andes; Aztec & Inca Imperial Arts; Native Books, Images & Objects; Latin American Cities & Frontiers; Painting a New World; Art of Spain, 711-1700